Inverse trigonometric functions: Generalization

 In this sense, all of the inverse trig functions can be thought of as specific cases of the complex-valued log function.
 Since these definition work for any complex-valued $z$, the definitions allow for hyperbolic angles as outputs and can be used to further define the inverse hyperbolic functions.
-Elementary proofs of the relations may also proceed via expansion to exponential forms of the trigonometric functions.
+It's possible to algebraically prove these relations by starting with the exponential forms of the trigonometric functions and solving for the inverse function.